Stefdv/gunui-progress/README.md

 * Visualizes a changing value in your Gun data as a progress bar.
 * Second ( intermediate ) bar can be linked to a second value in Gun
 * Syncs the state of the progressbar with changes in Gun
-* ...and then some...Look at the demo
+* ...and then some...Look at the [demo](https://stefdv.github.io/gunui-progress/components/gunui-progress/demo/index.html)

 #### Requires [`gunui-base`](https://github.com/Stefdv/gunui-base) in your main document

 ## But Why?
-If you don't fully understand the purpose of gunui take a look at the demo.
+If you don't fully understand the purpose of gunui take a look at some of the GunUi elements.
+* [gunui-button](https://stefdv.github.io/gunui-button/components/gunui-button/demo/index.html) Visualize a Boolean value in your Gun data
+* [gunui-progress](https://stefdv.github.io/gunui-progress/components/gunui-progress/demo/index.html) Visualize a Numeric value in your Gun data

 ## (Bower) Install gunui-button
 ( When Polymer 3 arrives we can skip the bower part, but for now...)